 Natalie Fair, Major Accounts Manager, PagerDuty

 “Everyone should have a mentor, hands down,” announces Natalie Fair, PagerDuty’s Major Accounts Manager.
-Fair is passionate about mentors and sponsors for their ability to help graduates navigate a career path, as they’ve done it all before.
+Fair is passionate about mentors and sponsors for their ability to help graduates navigate a career path, especially in a buzzing Sydney tech scene, as they’ve done it all before.
 “Building a career is not always easy.
 Having a mentor (and where possible a sponsor) will be a shining light to guide you to where you want to be.
 Do it!” she emphasises.

 When it comes to building a personal brand, Fair says that anyone with aspirations of leadership needs to be seen as the “expert” in their field.
 Fortunately young female graduates have social media.
 “Before social media, this was a lot harder,” she notes, “now anyone that is prepared to put themselves out there can do it.
 LinkedIn is usually the best starting point.”
-She advises spending some time putting together a profile that is going to speak to the audience you’re trying to attract.
+She advises spending some time putting together a profile that is going to speak to the audience you’re trying to attract, whether that be in the Sydney tech scene, nationally or globally.
 Post consistently with relevant, targeted articles to build credibility.

 Beyond online brand building, Fair encourages young grads to look at the following: